-- SEC.
-2. Section 741 of the Code of Civil Procedure is amended to read: - 741. (a) As used in this section, "good faith improver" has the meaning given that term by Sections 871.1 and 871.2. - (b) When damages are claimed for withholding the property recovered ,-upen-which and permanent improvements have been made on the property by the defendant, or these-under-whem-he-claims,-holding under-color-of-title-adverse-te-the-claim-of-the-plaintiff,-in-good faith his predecessor in interest, as a good faith improver, the value-of amount by which such improvements enhance the value of the land must be allowed as a set-off against such damages.
+SEC.
+2. Section 741 of the Code of Civil Procedure is amended to read:

+741. (a) As used in this section, "good faith improver" has the meaning given that term by Section 871.1.

+(b) When damages are claimed for withholding the property recovered, upen-which and permanent improvements have been made on the property by the defendant , or these-under-whem-he-elaims, helding-under-color-of-title-adverse-to-the-elaim-of-the-plaintiff, in-good-faith his predecessor in interest as a good faith improver , the value-of amount by which such improvements enhance the value of the land must be allowed as a set-off against such damages.

 Comment.
-Section 741 is amended to eliminate the "color of title" requirement and substitute the standard set out in new Sections 871.1 and 871.2.
-Section 741 is thus made consistent with Civil Code Section 1013.5 which is a later enactment.
+Section 741 is amended to eliminate the requirement that the defendant claim the property under "color of title" before he is entitled to a set-off.
+The amended Section requires a set-off when the defendant is a good faith improver as defined in Section 871.1.
+This amendment makes Section 741 consistent with the later-enacted Civil Code Section 1013.5.
 See the Comment to Section 871.1.
 Thus, the limited protection afforded by Section 741 is extended to include cases, for example, where the defendant owns one lot but builds on the plaintiff's lot by mistake.

 The amendment also substitutes "the amount by which such improvements enhance the value of the land" for "the value of such improvements."
-The new language clarifies uncertainty in the former wording and assures that the improvement, for purposes of offset, be valued as an increment to the land, i.e., how much has the improvement increased the market value of the land.
+The new language clarifies the former wording and assures that value of the improvement, for purposes of set-off, will be measured by the extent to which the improvement has increased the market value of the land.